 - In July 2023, Avenue reached an agreement with the FDA on key elements of the Phase 3 safety study, including the primary endpoint and statistical analysis approach, for intravenous ("IV") tramadol, which is in development for the treatment of acute post-operative pain in a medically supervised setting.
-The agreed upon non-inferiority study is designed to assess the theoretical risk of opioid stacking leading to opioid induced respiratory depression with IV tramadol compared to IV morphine administration.
-Avenue expects to initiate the Phase 3 safety study this year, subject to obtaining the necessary financing which could be provided through a strategic partnership.
-We expect that a positive study outcome could result in the FDA approval of IV tramadol. - IV tramadol was sourced by Fortress and is currently in development at Avenue.
+The agreed upon non-inferiority study is designed to assess the theoretical risk of opioid-induced respiratory depression related to opioid stacking on IV tramadol compared to IV morphine. - IV tramadol was sourced by Fortress and is currently in development at Avenue.

-Triplex (Cytomegalovirus ("CMV") vaccine)
+Triplex (cytomegalovirus ("CMV") vaccine)

-- In June 2023, we announced that the National Cancer Institute awarded a \$3.2 million grant to City of Hope for clinical studies of Triplex, a CMV vaccine being developed by Helocyte and City of Hope.
-This award will fund two planned multicenter, placebo-controlled, randomized Phase 2 studies to evaluate the potential safety and immunological response of Triplex and its ability to enhance CMV-specific T cell immunity in stem cell donors to reduce the risk of CMV events in recipients of allogeneic hematopoietic cell transplant. - We expect that the Phase 2 clinical trial of Triplex for adults co-infected with HIV and CMV will complete enrollment in the second half of 2023 with topline data anticipated in 2024.
-The study aims to show that vaccination with Triplex can potentially reduce the in intensity of highly active antiretroviral therapy treatment ("HAART") which is used in up to 1.7 million treated HIV patients. - Triplex received a grant from the National Institute of Allergy and Infectious Diseases that could provide over \$20 million in non-dilutive funding.
-This will fund a 420 patient multi-center, placebo-controlled, randomized Phase 2 study of Triplex for control of CMV in patients undergoing liver transplantation and is expected to begin enrollment this year.
-We believe this data set could ultimately be used to support approval of Triplex in this setting. - Triplex is currently the subject of three ongoing clinical trials including: pediatric patients undergoing stem cell transplant; adults co-infected with CMV and HIV; and in combination with a CAR T cell therapy for adults with non-Hodgkin lymphoma. - Triplex was sourced by Fortress and is currently in development at Helocyte.
+- In October 2023, we announced an exclusive option agreement with City of Hope ("COH") for patent rights to use Triplex, a cytomegalovirus vaccine, in combination with cytomegalovirus ("CMV")-specific, Anti-Human Immunodeficiency Virus ("HIV") Chimeric Antigen Receptor ("CAR") (collectively, CMV/HIV-CAR) T Cells for the treatment of adults living with HIV.
+Additionally, the California Institute for Regenerative Medicine ("CIRM") recently awarded a \$11.3 million grant to COH to fund a Phase 1 clinical trial involving the CMV/HIV-CAR T cells.
+In preclinical studies, administration of the dual-action CAR T cells followed by administration of a CMV vaccine successfully eradicated HIV, including from latent reservoirs. - In June 2023, we announced that the National Cancer Institute awarded a \$3.2 million grant to City of Hope for clinical studies of Triplex, a CMV vaccine being developed by Helocyte and City of Hope.
+This award will fund two planned multicenter, placebo-controlled, randomized Phase 2 studies to evaluate the potential safety and immunological response of Triplex and its ability to enhance CMV-specific T cell immunity in stem cell donors to reduce the risk of CMV events in recipients of allogeneic hematopoietic cell transplant. - The Phase 2 clinical trial of Triplex for adults co-infected with HIV and CMV is now fully enrolled with topline data anticipated in 2024.
+The study aims to show that vaccination with Triplex can potentially reduce the in intensity of highly active antiretroviral therapy ("HAART") which is used in up to 1.7 million treated HIV patients. - Triplex is also the subject of a grant from the National Institute of Allergy and Infectious Diseases that could provide over \$20 million in non-dilutive funding for a 420-patient multi-center, placebo-controlled, randomized Phase 2 study of Triplex for control of CMV in patients undergoing liver transplantation.
+The trial is expected to begin enrollment this year and we believe this data set could ultimately be used to support approval of Triplex in this setting. - Triplex is also currently the subject of three additional ongoing clinical trials including: pediatric patients undergoing stem cell transplant; adults co-infected with CMV and HIV; and in combination with a CAR T cell therapy for adults with non-Hodgkin lymphoma. - Triplex was sourced by Fortress and is currently in development at Helocyte.